 A: Absolutely not.
 The absence of an interview report from the applicant's file will not negatively impact the admissions decision in any way.

-Q: I am an international applicant applying to Vanderbilt and there are no alumni listed in my country.
-What should I do?
+Q: I am an international applicant applying to Vanderbilt.
+What should I do if I am unable to complete an alumni interview?